 To make this easier, we recommend you download this excellent application, which will tell you how long your walk takes, and some suggestions for different routes: wienzufuss.at/app

-And since walking is a metaphor for independence and courage, there are many great songs about it, which you can treat as your motivating soundtrack: Walk this way, You’ll never walk alone, Radetzky Marsch, I would walk 500 miles, Walk on the wild side, Walk like an Egyptian, Walk the line, Walking on the moon, These boots are made for walking, and Eugene’s favourite: Led Zeppelin’s Ramble on.
-And there are many other words for walking, showing the different uses it can have: pilgrimage, promenade, protest march, passeggiata, park ramble.
+And since walking is a metaphor for independence and courage, there are many great songs about it, which you can use as a motivating soundtrack: Walk this way, You’ll never walk alone, Radetzky Marsch, I would walk 500 miles, Walk on the wild side, Walk like an Egyptian, Walk the line, Walking on the moon, These boots are made for walking, and Eugene’s favourite: Led Zeppelin’s Ramble on.
+And there are many other words for walking, showing the different forms it can take: pilgrimage, promenade, protest march, passeggiata, park ramble.

 Walkers live longer than car drivers.
 As a group, they are also wealthier, on average, than car drivers, and better-educated.
 Walkable neighbourhoods are some of the most attractive in any city.
 And walkers have more friends than car drivers.
 Going for a stroll is also an opportunity to escape from the addictive quality of social media.
 Although it seems appealing to many to check their accounts frequently, when their smartphone buzzes, this is often wasted time which could be used doing more productive things.

 When people plan a walk, alone or with friends, most will choose nature - rivers, forests, parks, but Eugene finds this a mistake.
 There are more choices offered by urban spaces - layers of architecture, cafes, music and quite simply: people living their lives in their own district.
 If you need a toilet or to escape the rain, or sun, or get something to eat, that is much easier in the built environment.
 But more importantly, you are building community when you stroll around your own Grätzl.
 And maybe adding to the local economy also.
 Walking builds the sense of togetherness, of networks and security and the buzzy social life which most people value.
-It’s important to remember that when travellers arrive in a new city, what do they do all day?
+It’s important to remember what travellers do first, when they arrive in a new city.
 That’s right, they walk around, getting the feel of a place and exploring it, the smells and tastes, people and mood.

-The great Danish urbanist Jan Gehl says there are 60 km/h- and 5 km/h-cities, and the difference is that the faster ones were built in 20th century, for cars, and the slower ones earlier, and on a more human-scale, for an age of walking, and so are more full of details to enjoy, whereas car cities are boring, because at 60km/h, you do not have time to take in the richness of place.
+The great Danish urbanist Jan Gehl says there are 60 km/h- and 5 km/h-cities.
+The faster ones were built in 20th century, for cars, and the slower ones earlier, and on a more human-scale, for an age of walking.
+5kmh places are full of details to enjoy, whereas car cities are boring, because at 60km/h, you do not have time to take in the richness of place.
 Vienna is very much a 5km/h, cinematic metropole.

 Urban walking has a certain poetic aesthetic to it.
 Just think of flaneurs, and psychogeographers.
 Walking can be art, with people like Francis Alys and Richard Long turning urban odyssies into culture.
 Walking some distance is about marking the contrasts between neighbourhoods, and understanding the connections and geography, which you don’t experience on the U-bahn, while it is underground.